Life Insurance for dummies is not meant to give every possible answer to every possible question.

 Indexed Universal Life has become more popular over recent years.
-It serves as a great option for investments within the life insurance industry.
+It serves as a great option for investments within the insurance industry.

 Other forms of Life Insurance 101 and the Details

 Survivorship Life Insurance

-This is the exact opposite of the joint life policy.
-In this kind of life insurance, the survivor wins.
+This is the exact opposite of the joint-life policy.
+In this kind of life coverage, the survivor wins.

 Group Life Insurance

 Everyone is probably familiar with Group Life Insurance.
 It is typically provided through your employer.

 Currently, 37% of US households are only carrying group life insurance.
-Why?

 Often people prefer the flashy new watch because they can touch, see it, and show it off as opposed to proper financial planning

 To be eligible, you usually must be within a group of at least 10 people.
 The following groups are typically eligible: